exercism/docs/building/tooling/test-runners/interface.md

 > version: 1, 2, 3

 Where the status is `error` (no test was executed correctly), the top level `message` key should be provided.
 It should provide the occurring error to the user.
-As it is the only piece of information a user will receive on how to debug their issue, it must be as clear as possible.
-For example, in Ruby, in the case of a syntax error, we provide the error and stack trace.
+As it is the only piece of information a user will receive on how to debug their issue, it must be as clear as possible:

+- Simplify the paths to be something like `<solution-dir>/relative/path` instead of `/full/path/to`, as that will include unhelpful ECR specific data
+- When possible or applicable, collapse non-user-code stacks
+- Never show call stacks without context (i.e. the error message)
+- Don't change the error message (if possible), as it will make it easier to search for the error

+In Ruby, in the case of a syntax error, we provide the runtime error and stack trace.
 In compiled languages, the compilation error should be provided.

 The top level `message` value is not limited in length.
 When the status is not `error`, either set the value to `null` or omit the key entirely.

 #### Tests